 The Protecting Americans from Tax Hikes (PATH) Act was created in order to protect taxpayers and their families against fraud and permanently extend many expiring tax laws.
-The law, which was enacted December 18, 2015, first impacted tax returns filed in 2017 and will continue to impact returns until the law is overturned or changed.
+The law, which was enacted December 18, 2015, first impacted tax returns filed starting in 2017 and will continue to impact all future tax returns until the law is overturned or changed.

 The PATH Act mandates that the IRS can not issue any refund on tax returns claiming credits such as EIC (Earned Income Tax Credit) and/or ACTC (Additional Child Tax Credit) until After February 15th each year.

 All current year tax returns that claim EIC and/or ACTC filed before February 15, 2022, will contain a C- Freeze on the account, to hold the refund.

 Prior to February 15th, the refund cannot be released for any reason:

 - Not even by inputting any type of adjustment to the account